-2.4.12.2 Autoprovisioning

-Autoprovisioning Option
+2.4.12.1 Autoprovisioning

-With autoprovisioning enabled, the board will get its configuration from a remote TFTP server on startup or periodically on a scheduled delay.
+Enable Autoprovisioning Option With autoprovisioning enabled, the board will get its configuration from a remote TFTP or HTTP server on startup or periodically on a scheduled delay.
 Autoprovisioned values will override values stored in on-board memory and will be visible on the web page.
-The board gets its autoprovisioning information from an XML-formatted file hosted from a TFTP server.
-CyberData will provide a template for this XML file and the user can modify it for their own use.
+The board gets its autoprovisioning information from an XML-formatted file hosted from a TFTP or HTTP server.
+The user generates or downloads a template for this XML file through the web interface and the user can then modify it for their own use.

 To use autoprovisioning, create a copy of the autoprovisioning template with the desired settings and name this file with the mac address of the device to configure (for example: 0020f7350058.config).
-Put this file into your TFTP server directory and manually set the TFTP server address on the board.
+Put this file into your TFTP or HTTP server directory and manually set the TFTP or HTTP server address on the board.